 - Reshaping pointy teeth (especially canines)

 Tooth filing may also happen as part of orthodontic treatment if some extra space is needed to correct overcrowding of teeth.
+This is also known as interproximal reduction.
 In the video below, you can see how a dentist files between the two front teeth so they can move a little further in.
 He also carries out some cosmetic contouring on other teeth with rough edges.

 If you get Invisalign braces you may well have to get some of your teeth filed.
 This creates a small amount of space between the teeth so that they can move into position.
 Since this treatment is all planned with the help of a computer program, the dentist can see exactly which parts of the tooth need slenderizing.

 Your tooth enamel is a hard coating which protects your teeth and gives them their biting strength.
 As it erodes, it offers less protection and exposes the layer of yellow dentin underneath.
-Enamel loss can lead to:
+So what are the side effects of tooth filing?
+Shaving teeth down can lead to enamel loss which results in:

 - Tooth sensitivity